 The coating process is the final manufacturing step.
-The coating process applies a polymeric performance pre-coat that bonds the finished yarn into the primary backing and applies two polymeric compound layers to complete the product.
+The coating process applies a polymeric performance pre-coat that bonds the finished yarn into the primary backing and applies two polymeric compound layers along with a reinforcement layer to complete the product.
 The product is cut, packaged and ready for shipment at the end of the coating process.
 The coating process requires electricity, gas and water.